clara-lancelle/My-recipes-booklet/README.md

 * On the Github page, you have to copy the link of the repository.

-* open the command terminal on the folder you want the repository to be add.
+* Open the command terminal on the folder you want the repository to be add.

-* write : git clone *link*
+* Write : git clone *link*

 ##### it's done !

 ### Without Git Bash :

-* click on the green code button on the repository page
+* Click on the green code button on the repository page

-* select : Download ZIP
+* Select : Download ZIP

 * When the folder is download click right : Extract All

 ##### it's done !

+## How to deploy :

+* You'll have to set your own path in the file 'configuration.php'

+* and update the data_base.php file to put your own phpMyAdmin database.